K15K4/TheChaperone/README.md

 # TheChaperone
-graduation project
-projest like avito or drom where u can sell ur car or buy it from other person
+graduation project like avito or drom where u can sell ur car or buy it from other person